 Interstellar was released in 70mm, 70mm IMAX, digital IMAX, 35mm, 4K DCP and 2K DCP, and I sat through it from beginning to end in all six ways it was possible to see it.
 I started off on opening day with 35mm, and to give the 35mm Interstellar the fairest possible shake, I went to see it at the New Beverly Cinema, the theater owned by Quentin Tarantino himself.
 As noted, Tarantino is a celluloid fundamentalist, a guy who recently proclaimed that, “compared to film, digital projection is like coming to a gunfight with a knife.”
 When he took over programming at the New Beverly this October he announced that nothing would ever be shown there in a digital format — it’ll be 35mm all the time, with some 16mm prints thrown in on occasion.

 I love what Tarantino has done at the New Beverly — I’m there no fewer than three times a week, because his programming is exceptional.
 He regularly shows films, like the James Garner car flick The Racing Scene and George C. Scott’s off-the-wall indie The Savage is Loose, that are virtually impossible to see anywhere else, and he has a way of matching up films in double or triple features that make the whole program greater than the sum of its parts.
 The prints are often scratchy and the color faded, but I’ll buy Tarantino’s argument that that’s part of the experience — these are movies that have been watched and loved for years, and I suppose there’s a slight sense of nostalgia that comes with seeing the splices and cue marks.
 Where Tarantino loses me is in his absolutism — his constant declarations that imply that any print is better than any digital projection.
 I love that Tarantino has a theater that only shows 35mm — it’s a great resource to have, just like the other theaters in Los Angeles (the Egyptian, Aero, etc.) that show pristine DCPs of classic films.
-But his blanket statement that film is always better than digital is ridiculous — and it was proven so by the 35mm presentation of Interstellar in his own theatre.
+But his blanket statement that film is always better than digital is not entirely supportable — especially given the 35mm presentation of Interstellar in his own theatre.

 The movie looked and sounded terrific there — for about 18 minutes.
 Then came the reel change, and the picture suddenly slipped slightly out of frame, meaning that every time there was a cut, a distracting splice line from the negative would appear at the top of the screen.
 To make matters worse, the focus went slightly soft at the reel change.
 I complained about both of these issues a couple of times to theatre staff, then gave up when nothing changed — meaning that I and everyone else in the theatre watched about half of Interstellar out of focus and out of frame, since every other reel was screwed up.
 The next day, someone (not me) criticized the projection on the New Beverly’s Facebook page, and the theatre responded with a comment that a theatre employee was in the theater and thought everything looked fine.
 This brings me back to my point about “ideal circumstances” — how can they possibly exist when even the people who work in the theatre have no idea how an anamorphic 35mm print is supposed to be projected?